GoogleChrome/web.dev/src/site/content/en/blog/optimize-vitals-lighthouse/index.md

 [synthetically](/vitals-measurement-getting-started/#measuring-web-vitals-using-lab-data) measure
 the [Core Web Vitals metrics](/vitals/) including [Largest Contentful Paint](/lcp/), [Cumulative Layout Shift](/cls/) and [Total Blocking Time](/tbt/) (a lab proxy for [First Input Delay](/fid/)).
-These metrics reflect loading, layout stability and interaction readiness.
+These metrics reflect loading, layout stability, and interaction readiness.
 Other metrics such as [First Contentful Paint](/first-contentful-paint/) highlighted in the [future of CWV](https://developer.chrome.com/devsummit/sessions/future-of-core-web-vitals/) are there too.